-Traveling abroad is exciting and nerve-racking at the same time.
-If you plan to visit the Philippines for the first time, you are in the right place to learn about its currency.
-You’ll need to know and understand the value of the Philippine Peso.
+Traveling abroad is both exciting and nerve-racking.
+If you’re planning a trip to the Philippines for the first time, you’ve come to the right place to learn about the local currency.
+Of course, you must be familiar with and understand the value of the Philippine Peso.

 A Short Glimpse of the History of Philippine Money

-But first, let’s take a look back!
-The Philippine Peso is originated from the Spanish peso.
-In 1521, the Philippines was colonized by the Spaniards under the explorer Ferdinand Magellan’s leadership.
-And this ended in 1898 during the Philippine revolution.
-Therefore, it’s easy to understand why the Spanish peso significantly influences the Philippine currency, even the language.
+But first, let’s go back in time!
+The Philippine Peso is based on the Spanish peso.
+The Spaniards colonized the Philippines under the leadership of explorer Ferdinand Magellan in 1521.
+However, this came to an end in 1898, during the Philippine revolution.
+As a result, it’s easy to see why the Spanish peso strongly influences the Philippine currency and even the country’s language.

 Central Bank of the Philippines (Banko Sentral nang Pilipinas or BSP)